We’re yarnstorming Manchester Town Hall.

 The ground floor of Manchester Town Hall is brimming with portrait busts of people of achievement – the sculpture cafe hosts 16 busts; and a further 8 line the entrance corridor.
 But it’s an all-male cast; representations of women are conspicuously absent.

-Through the Stature project, we’re interested in reframing or revisioning the past; finding ways of bringing women’s achievements from the margins to the centre of culture so they are celebrated and valued accordingly.
+We’re interested in reframing or revisioning the past; finding ways of bringing women’s achievements from the margins to the centre of culture so they are celebrated and valued accordingly.
 We want to highlight that, despite barriers to participating in the public sphere, women’s contributions have been many, varied, and exciting.